-Like corporations, universities know that leading university brands give them an advantage in recruitment of students and faculty, fundraising, and program support.
-To strengthen UALRâ€™s brand, our job is to influence perceptions people have of UALR by presenting consistent and credible messages about the university and our people and their accomplishments.
+Like corporations, universities know that leading institutional brands give them an advantage in recruitment and retention of students and faculty, fundraising, and program support.
+To strengthen UA Little Rock’s brand, our job is to influence perceptions people have of UA Little Rock by presenting consistent and credible messages about the university and our people and their accomplishments.

-An established brand allows UALR to have the kind of public image that instills confidence that the university is producing valuable returns for our students, alumni, donors, faculty, and staff, and for central Arkansas and the entire state.
-When we build a strong brand for UALR, we are also building the reputation of our colleges, departments, and programs.
-UALRâ€™s new Brand Identity initiative provides more tools, templates, and information to help individuals and campus departments strengthen the brand.
-This comprehensive collection of standards makes it convenient for you to develop more consistent communications in print, on the web, and in social media.
-We encourage you to browse the UALR Branding Toolkit to find such elements and templates for official use.
+An established brand allows UA Little Rock to have the kind of public image that instills confidence that the university is producing valuable returns for our students, alumni, donors, employees, and for central Arkansas and the state.
+When we build a strong brand for UA Little Rock, we are also building the reputation of our colleges, departments, and programs.
+As a comprehensive metropolitan university, UA Little Rock must strive to be identified and recognized for its collective strengths and expertise.
+A consistent, singular identity will enhance our ability to lead and innovate, distinguishing the university apart from other higher education institutions, and increasing our ability to attract and retain exceptional students, faculty, and staff.

+UA Little Rock’s brand identity initiative provides tools, templates, and information to help individuals and campus departments strengthen the brand.
+This comprehensive collection of standards makes it convenient for you to develop more consistent communication in print, on the web, and in social media.
+We encourage you to browse the toolkit to find elements and templates.

-Please take time to read these guidelines so you can do your part to help strengthen the UALR brand.
+These guidelines are overseen by the Office of Communications; however, all UA Little Rock employees are responsible for maintaining full compliance of the standards.
+Please take time to read these guidelines so you can do your part to help strengthen the UA Little Rock brand.